Heladería Coromoto: Products

-Coromoto is known for offering 860 ice cream flavors – recognized by the Guinness Book of World Records as the most in the world – although only around 60 to 75, are sold each day.
+Coromoto is known for offering 860 ice cream flavors, although only around 60 to 75, are sold each day.
 Among others, the store sells garlic ice cream and chili ice cream, as well as quirkier-sounding flavors such as "British Airways" and "Viagra Hope".

 The unofficial world record of flavors permanently available in the shop belongs to Fenocchio i Nice in France.
 His shop has 94 flavors permanently in the shop.

 Operations

 Coromoto is located in Merida, Venezuela, and operates Tuesday through Sunday from a one-level building across from a church.
 Lonely Planet Venezuela calls Coromoto "the most famous ice cream parlor in South America" and Frommer's calls it one of Merida's "chief tourist draws".